xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 We also have a `score` field which represents how well the documents match the user's interests.
 The higher the number, the better the documents match.
 It should be noted that the scores only have meaning in relation to other scores from the same requests.

-`snippet_id` is the id of the snippet which was found.
+The field `snippet_id` identifies a specific snippet.
 The `document_id` in the `snippet_id` is the id of the document associated with the snippet.
 If you do not use ingestion options like `split` and in turn only have one snippet per document then you can always use `snippet_id.document_id` and ignore the rest.
 In many places both a the full snippet id object or a document id string can be used.
 If documents which have multiple snippets are ingested it's highly recommended to always use the full snippet id.